Siege of Petersburg: Beefsteak Raid (September 14–17)

 On September 5, a Confederate scout gave a report to Hampton on his reconnaissance behind the Union lines.
 At a supply depot at Coggins Point on the James River, he found approximately 3,000 beef cattle, attended by 120 men and 30 citizens, without arms.
 Just two days earlier, Lee had suggested to Hampton that Grant's rear area was "open to attack."
 On September 14 Hampton led about 4,000 men in four brigades southwest from Petersburg along the Boydton Plank Road and followed course through Dinwiddie Court House, Stony Creek Station.
 By the morning of September 15 the force had crossed Blackwater Swamp at Cook's Bridge.
 In the early morning of September 16, Hampton launched a surprise attack which met only minimal resistance.
 Hampton's men drove the captured herd of 2,486 cattle south toward Cook's Bridge.
 An attempted intervention by 2,100 Union cavalrymen under Brigadier General Henry Davies was unsuccessful.
-Hampton was able to retraced his steps back to Petersburg and turned the cattle over to the Confederate commissary department.
+Hampton was able to retrace his steps back to Petersburg and turned the cattle over to the Confederate commissary department.
 For days, the Confederate troops feasted on beef and taunted their Union counterparts across the lines.
 A visitor to Grant's headquarters asked the general, "When do you expect to starve out Lee and capture Richmond?"
 Grant replied, "Never, if our armies continue to supply him with beef cattle."